 # The Arctic Henge in Iceland

 The Icelandic Arctic Henge (Heimskautsgerðið) is a monument located in Raufarhöfn, a small village on a peninsula in the north of Iceland.
 The huge stone circle is 50m in diameter with gates that are up to 7m in height.
 However, the henge is not as old as it might look.
-The Arctic Henge is actually a modern construction that started in 1996 and is not finished yet.
-The idea is to create a place celebrating solstices, the midnight sun and explain the local beliefs, inspired by the poem of Völuspá.

 # Dimmuborgir – unusual lava fields

 Dimmuborgir is a big area of lava fields consisting of unusually shaped rock formations and multiple caves.
 The place is located on the east side of Mývatn Lake in Iceland.
-The natural volcanic rocks of Dimmuborgir reminiscent the dramatic structures of man-made buildings.
+The natural volcanic rocks of Dimmuborgir are reminiscent of the dramatic structures of man-made buildings.

 # Westfjords – an area of the remote hidden gems in Iceland